Drakes Supermarkets: Growth

 Drake continued to expand his chain.
 By 2005 he owned 27 Foodland stores in SA as well as 3 Timesavers stores, six Queensland stores, four newsagencies, a liquor outlet and a large property portfolio.
 This speedy expansion was enabled by the purchase of Davids and Franklins supermarkets in SA as well as the purchase of six Queensland stores between August and October 2004.

-In 2006, Drakes obtained the rare benefit of being exempted from WorkCover.
+In 2006, Drakes obtained a rare exemption from participating in the WorkCoverSA scheme.

 In 2013 Drakes announced the development of a new meat processing centre at Beverley in Adelaide, South Australia.
 The centre, expected to cost $10 million, enabled quality control of Drakes meat products and greater efficiencies.
 The following year, Drakes' annual turnover reached $1 billion in its 40th year of operation.

 In 2014 Drakes bought out Wilson's Fresh Produce based in Rocklea, Brisbane.
 The company had been its Queensland fruit and vegetable supplier for ten years, a relationship that doubled Wilson's sales.
 Wilson's was rebranded It's Fresh Queensland and the existing wholesale customers were retained.
 Earlier, Drakes bought out one of its South Australian fresh produce suppliers to form It's Fresh South Australia.
 Drakes continues to own It's Fresh.

 As at 2018, Drakes Supermarkets turned over $1 billion a year and employed 5,500 people.
 Roger Drake continues to own the business.